citp/privacy-policy-historical/o/ok/okt/okta-emea.com.md

-> *The following text is extracted and transformed from the okta-emea.com privacy policy that was archived on 2017-05-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170513125813id_/https%3A//www.okta.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the okta-emea.com privacy policy that was archived on 2017-09-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170925125629id_/https%3A//www.okta.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Okta

-### Effective Date: April 4, 2017
+### Effective Date: June 13, 2017

 Okta, Inc. ("Us," "We," "Our," "Okta," or the "Company") is committed to protecting the privacy of individuals who visit the Company’s Web sites (“Visitor(s),” “You,” and derived adjective “Your”), individuals who register to use the Service as defined below (“Customers”), and individuals who register who attend the Company’s corporate events (“Attendees”).
 This Privacy Statement describes Okta's privacy practices with regards to its Web sites and the related services and applications offered by Okta (collectively, the “Service”).

 If You have questions or complaints regarding Okta’s Privacy Statement or practices, please contact Us at [info@okta.com](mailto:info@okta.com).

 Okta complies with the U.S. – Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from Switzerland.

 Okta has established this Privacy Statement to help You to understand how Okta collects and uses personally identifiable information.
 This Privacy Statement covers the information practices of Web sites that link to this Privacy Statement, including, but not limited to [http://www.okta.com](http://www.okta.com/), [http://www.identityis.com](http://www.identityis.com/), and [http://www.oauth.com](http://www.oauth.com/).